katarinagresova/GenBenchQC/README.md

                         Path to the output folder.
   --report_types {json,html,simple} [{json,html,simple} ...]
                         Types of reports to generate.
 Default: [html, simple].
+  --seq_report_types {json,html} [{json,html} ...]
+                        Types of reports to generate for individual groups of sequences.
+Default: [].
+  --end_position END_POSITION
+                        End position of the sequences to consider in per position statistics.
   --log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Logging level, default to INFO.
   --log_file LOG_FILE   Path to the log file.